rux616/karabiner-windows-mode/README.md

 - Karabiner-Elements [(Homepage)](https://pqrs.org/osx/karabiner/) [(GitHub)](https://github.com/tekezo/Karabiner-Elements)

 ## Contributing
 PRs and issues are welcome.
 Please refrain from making changes directly to `windows_shortcuts.json` (all JSON files will be rendered automatically as necessary on a push to the master branch) and instead make your additions in the `*.jsonnet` and `*.libsonnet` files and submit a PR.
-A comment will automatically be added to the PR showing any JSON changes that will result.
+A comment will automatically be added to the PR showing any JSON changes that will result (still working the kinks out of this feature).

 For testing, get [Jsonnet](https://jsonnet.org) (I use the [C++ version](https://github.com/google/jsonnet) personally, but a [Go version](https://github.com/google/go-jsonnet) is also available), render the json file locally (`jsonnet -o windows_shortcuts.json windows_shortcuts.jsonnet`) and test it in Karabiner Elements to ensure your changes work how you think they should work.